Britney Spears documentary, Harry and Meghan interview land Emmy nods

-LOS ANGELES, July 13 (Reuters) - "Framing Britney Spears," a documentary that sparked new interest in the pop star's conservatorship, and Oprah Winfrey's explosive interview with Prince Harry and his wife Meghan both scored nominations on Tuesday for television's highest honors.
+LOS ANGELES (Reuters) - “Framing Britney Spears,” a documentary that sparked new interest in the pop star’s conservatorship, and Oprah Winfrey’s explosive interview with Prince Harry and his wife Meghan both scored nominations on Tuesday for television’s highest honors.

-The New York Times (NYT.N) and Walt Disney Co's (DIS.N) FX network released "Framing Britney Spears" in February.
+The New York Times and Walt Disney Co’s FX network released “Framing Britney Spears” in February.
 It was Emmy-nominated for best documentary and for best picture editing for a nonfiction program.

 The 74-minute documentary examined the singer’s meteoric rise to fame as a teenager, the ensuing media scrutiny and her widely publicized breakdown, as well as her life under the conservatorship and a fan movement known as #FreeBritney.